 A PCP is your Primary Care Provider.
 When you become a member of our plan, you must choose a plan provider to be your PCP.
 Your PCP is a provider who meets state requirements and is trained to give you basic medical care.
 You will get your routine or basic care from your PCP.
 Your PCP will also coordinate the rest of the covered services you get as a member of our plan.
-Your PCP will provide most of your care, and it is recommended that you consult with your PCP when you select a network specialist.
-Be sure to follow up with your PCP after any specialist visits.
-It is important for you to develop and maintain a relationship with your PCP.
+In most cases, you will need to have your PCP's approval to see a specialist (this is called getting a referral to a specialist).
+Your PCP will provide most of your care and will help to arrange or coordinate the rest of the covered services you get as a member of our plan.
+This includes: